blanktphan/codecademy-solutions/computer-science/05-gradebook/README.md

 ## 🎯 The Challenge from [Codecademy](http://www.codecademy.com/)

-You are a student and you are trying to organize your subjects and grades using Python.
-Let’s explore what we’ve learned about lists to organize your subjects and scores.
+You are a student looking to organize your academic subjects and grades using Python programming.
+This project will help you explore and apply fundamental list operations to create a comprehensive gradebook system for tracking your academic performance across multiple semesters.

+**🎯 Project Objectives:**
+- Create and manage lists to store subject names and corresponding grades
+- Implement list methods for adding, modifying, and removing academic data
+- Combine multiple semester records into a unified gradebook
+- Practice nested list structures for organized data management
+- Apply different grading systems (numerical and Pass/Fail) within the same dataset

 ---

-## 🔍 **Code Explanation(Generate by GitHub Copilot)**
+## 🔍 **Code Explanation(Explanation by GitHub Copilot)**

 The **Gradebook program** uses **Python lists** and **list methods** to organize and manipulate *student grades* and **subjects**.
 Here's how it works: